Skip to main content

 You may benefit from a short course of physical therapy to help you regain flexibility and strength after fusion surgery in NJ.
 This active rehab program should focus on regaining normal mobility and independence.

-Is an Anterior Cervical Discectomy & Fusion or Cervical Arthroplasty Right for Me?
+Is an ACDF Right for Me?

-These feelings are natural, and most people feel better when they learn more about the procedure and how it can help them return to normal pain free activity.
+It is normal to have some anxiety about a having an ACDF, but these feelings are natural, and most people feel better when they learn more about the procedure and how it can help them return to normal pain free activity.